charleskoffler/clprolf/README.md

 SIMOL IN GENERAL PURPOSE PROGRAMMING

 Simol could be interesting too for general-purpose, for those who are interested on a simulation vision.
-Indeed, even in system programming, we can easily find simu_real_world_obj as connections, sockets, file, memory and so on.
+Indeed, even in system programming, we can easily find simu_real_world_obj as connections, sockets, file, threads, memory and so on.

 RELATIONSHIPS WITH EXISTING INTERFACES